-Each time you test your call-to-action, or your headline, or the contents of a form, you're using the scientific method.
+Each time you test your call-to-action, your headline, or the contents of a form, you're using the scientific method.

 At that point, you'd be wasting valuable resources on something inaccurate.
-So, finish the site, and get some traffic.
-Make sure the foundation is solid, before moving onto the testing.
+So, finish the site and get some traffic.
+Make sure the foundation is solid before moving on to the testing.

 Now that we've cleared that up, let's look at the testing process, step-by-step.

 Before you test, you have to know what to test, so start by selecting the page with the highest bounce rate, or lowest conversion rate.
-Note, however, a high bounce rate isn't always terrible.
+Note, however, that a high bounce rate isn't always terrible.

 Sometimes you have short pages with a CTA to download something.
 When visitors download it, they leave, hence the bounce rate.

 Ideally, you want to select pages that aren't converting.
-Pages where people aren't getting past a click, before they leave the page, if not the entire website altogether.
+Pages where people aren't getting past a click before they leave the page, if not the entire website altogether.

 If you're having issues finding this information, go to Content > Site Content > Landing Pages, and then select Comparison View.

 So, to compromise, try limiting the sample size of landing page optimization tests.
-A lot of software available allows you to limit to a very specific number of visitors, so try selecting one that your opinionated coworker is comfortable doing.
+A lot of software allows you to limit to a specific number of visitors, so try selecting one that your opinionated coworker is comfortable doing.